tadelore/datasciencecoursera/DataCleaning/Course Project/CODEBOOK.md

 1. An identifier of the subject who carried out the experiment
 2. Mean of all time and frequency domain variables
 3. Standard deviation (std) of all time and frequency domain variables
-4. Activity labels of the time and frequency domain (mean and std) variables
+4. Activity labels of all time and frequency domain (mean and std) variables

 The following variables were calculated in cleaning up the data: